 These accommodations are the most spacious, luxurious and perfect for groups and most definitely families traveling with children.
 As if they couldn’t get any better, these rooms come with complimentary services and top amenities, like dining at the suites-only Coastal Kitchen, unlimited VOOM internet, and exclusive beach access, and even a personal Royal Genie at your beck and call—if you’re staying in a Star Class suite.

 Since Royal Caribbean rooms are designed to accommodate a whole range of travelers, we offer special rooms for solo travelers, and have different room configurations that can suit couples, people traveling with a baby, groups, extended families and more.
-Each of the 24 Royal Caribbean ships are also designed to welcome travelers with special needs—as will be our upcoming, 25th ship Symphony of the Seas—you can customize your accommodations to meet your needs in advance of your trip with a dedicated team of experts.
+All of Royal Caribbean’s ships are designed to welcome travelers with special needs—including our latest and largest, Symphony of the Seas.
+You can customize your accommodations to meet your needs in advance of your trip with a dedicated team of experts.

 When booking your cruise online, you’ll have the chance to select your room, doing side-by-side comparisons of their amenities, occupancy, and configurations before making your decision.
 If you’d like some guidance, connect with an expert Royal Caribbean vacation planner at 1 (800) 256-6649, our website, or your local travel agent.